infinum/floggy/loggy/README.md

 ```

 ## Loggy 💙 Flutter
-Extensions that we can use in Flutter to make logs prettier.
+Extensions that we can use in Flutter to make our logs look nicer.
 ### Pretty developer printer
 ```
 Loggy.initLoggy(